2022 World Masters (darts)

-The 2022 World Masters (officially referred to as the 2022 Winmau World Masters) was the 47th edition of the World Masters organised by the World Darts Federation.
-The tournament was held at the De Bonte Wever in Assen, Netherlands.
+The 2022 World Masters (officially referred to as the 2022 Winmau World Masters) was the 47th edition of the World Masters, organised by the World Darts Federation.
+It was held at the De Bonte Wever in Assen, Netherlands.

 John O'Shea who won the previous men's tournament was absent from the event, having switched to the Professional Darts Corporation in January 2022.
-Lisa Ashton as three-time champion did not defending her title.
+Lisa Ashton as three-time champion did not defend her title.